shazz/shazz.github.io/content/blog/poly_virus_types.md

 Very few of them are somewhat (definitively not full code rewrite, only parts) early metamorphic, to some extend, using multiple layers of encryption and also some code modification and reorder:
 - Beilstein (2 layers of encryption)
 - Recoder (different bootsector branches, dynamic encryption)
-- Pharaoh (2 keys for the encrytpion mixed scheme, different bootcode starting offsets and different bootcode starting instructions)
+- Pharaoh (2 keys for the mixed encryption scheme, different bootcode starting offsets and different bootcode starting instructions)